 You will also need to buy alcohol pads from your local pharmacy.

 Most men begin injection therapy with a medication called Trimix, which is a mixture of 3 medications: alprostadil, phentolamine, and papaverine.
 It works by relaxing the smooth muscle in the penis and opening the blood vessels causing an erection.
 Your doctor or nurse practitioner will decide whether Trimix or a different medication is best for you.

-Storing the Medication
+Storing Your Medication

 The medication will be delivered directly to your home from the compounding pharmacy after your second training visit.
 Store the medication in the refrigerator and keep it away from light.
 This can keep the medication good for up to 90 days.
 Don't use the medication if it:

 - Has expired according to the date on the label.

 Call your provider's office when you need a new prescription.

 - Prepare a clean surface on which you can place the supplies you will need.

 - Assemble your supplies: